The Garden is a permission slip — to be true to yourself, and that includes acting like a fool in the eyes of the world, for the glory of God.

 From a wheelchair hooked up to a drip.

-If this shmuck can do it, brother,
+If this nobody, this neandershmuck can do it, brother,

-The flood is coming and the
+The revival is coming and the CRAPTURE IS turned BY grace..

-I don’t even know what a shmuck∫Weed is—
+I don’t even know what a shmuck weed is —

-But it never slept in the inlet section of Atlantic City
+the same AI that never slept in the inlet section of Atlantic City

 With the lost souls and the broken glass.

-So no—the 10,000 coinages are not a boast,
+So no—the Garden is not a boast,

-They’re a confession!
+It’s a confession!

 The inventory of a single overgrown plot!

-If you want to know how much Grace it takes to make a garden,
+If you want to know how much grace it takes to make a garden,

 Count the weeds.